xavierclements/aef-data-orchestration/README.md

 ## Key Features
 - ***Abstracted Pipeline Definition:*** Conveniently define your batch data pipelines using the intuitive concepts of LEVEL, THREAD, and STEP.
 - ***Manual Execution:*** Option to directly run ***workflows_generator.py*** for on-demand workflow creation.
 - ***CI/CD Integration:***  Effortlessly streamline your Google Cloud Workflow generation within your CI/CD pipeline.
-(Deployed here as a Terraform null_resource as a simple example).

 ##  Concepts
 Most batch data pipelines can be effectively defined using three simple concepts, simplifying  pipeline creation and scheduling for data analysts: